GriffinPlus/docker-strongswan/README.md

 #### IKE_PROPOSALS

 Determines the algorithms to propose for IKE.
 The proposal is passed to strongswan in the [ike](https://wiki.strongswan.org/projects/strongswan/wiki/ConnSection) setting.
+The default selection of proposed algorithms should be secure and cover most clients at the same time.
+It does not contain algorithms that are known to be broken, only reliable ones.

 A list of algorithms can be found [here](https://wiki.strongswan.org/projects/strongswan/wiki/IKEv2CipherSuites).